code0-tech/discord-bot/README.md

 - todo: When creating my simple todo's i do a new commit which will be named after "todo".

 - readme: Is also a commit whenever i update the readme.

+## Why Does Code Sometimes Fall Short?

+- Reason 1: Code is often hastily written just to achieve functionality.

+- Reason 2: Requirements frequently change, necessitating frequent code revisions.

+- Reason 3: Code undergoes continuous style and functional evolution in Code0.

+- Reason 4: While the current state might seem messy, it functions without known bugs; any issues are documented in TODO => index.js.

+- Reason 5: Rapid development can lead to shortcuts, resulting in functional but sometimes suboptimal code.

+Since this bot is under development, significant changes may occur.